minio/docs/source/operations/concepts/architecture.rst

    The pool which contains the correct erasure set then responds to the operation, remaining entirely transparent to the application.

    If you modify the MinIO topology through pool expansion, you can update your applications by modifying the load balancer to include the new pool's nodes.
+   Applications can continue using the load balancer address for the MinIO deployment without any updates or modifications.
    This ensures even distribution of requests across all pools, while applications continue using the single load balancer URL for MinIO operations.

    .. figure:: /images/architecture/architecture-load-balancer-multi-pool.svg